scronge/moon-phase-game-2024-Doodle/README.md

 A very crude Javascript/HTML/CSS implementation based on Google's moon phase game, just for fun and educational purposes.

+I was very surprised ChatGPT can do this much in an hour!

 Here's the
 **Original Game**: